-This is Édouard’s file. Édouard is my great-grandfather, a man I never met but that I admire a lot…
+This is Édouard’s family tree. Édouard is my great-grandfather, a man I never met but that I admire a lot…

 The only thing I knew about him was that he died in 1928.

 With Mister Courtemanche’s information, I looked for Édouard’s ancestors and this is what I found out…